modular/modular/KGEN/docs/Rationale.md

-We could replace `DType` with MLIR builtin types, but this makes a mess out of the parameter system, because then everything would have to be parameterized with `!kgen.mlirtype`, which can be any MLIR type!
+We could replace `DType` with MLIR builtin types, but this makes a mess out of the parameter system, because then everything would have to be parameterized with `!kgen.anyregtype`, which can be any MLIR type!
 We can introduce a new enum that consists only of supported element types for scalars and vectors, but this adds unnecessary friction with an enum conversion.